PierreKimbanziR/belgium_housing_price_predictor/README.md

 # Belgium Real Estate Price Predicition

 ## Objectives
-- Create a prediction model whose unknown is the price of a property located in any commune of Belgium.
+- Create a prediction model whose target is the price of a property located in any locality in Belgium.
 - Get the most accurate model possible in other terms the lowest mean squared error possible.
 - Implement an user interface to let anyone predict the price of a property.